ArpitaGanatra/solana-stablecoin-standard/SSS-2.md

 # SSS-2: Compliant Stablecoin Standard

-**Status:** Active
-**Type:** Standard
-**Created:** 2025
-**Requires:** SSS-1

----

-## Abstract

-SSS-2 extends the SSS-1 Minimal Stablecoin Standard with proactive compliance enforcement for regulated stablecoins on Solana.
-By enabling the Permanent Delegate, Transfer Hook, and Default Account State extensions of Token-2022, SSS-2 provides on-chain blacklist enforcement on every transfer, regulatory seizure capability, and an allowlist model where new token accounts must be explicitly approved before use.
-SSS-2 is designed for USDC/USDT-class tokens, bank-issued stablecoins, and any token where regulators expect enforceable transfer restrictions and asset recovery.

----

 ## Motivation

 Regulated stablecoin issuers operate under legal frameworks that require more than reactive freeze-and-pause controls.
 Specifically: